 A short distance from the castle is Roch Mill, a grain mill thought to date from the 14th century.
 Roch Mill is the last of several water mills once in use along the Brandy Brook valley.

 Brandy Brook is rumored to have earned its name as a result of the transportation of French brandy and smuggling in the area, with the coves, caves and castle cellars offering ample opportunities to hide bounty.

 Nearby Roch Bridge sits in ancient Eweston Wood.
-If you follow the footpath and travel east, you’ll discover the water source which fed the former New Mill and Tucking (woollen) Mill and the ford at Stoopers Mill.
+Follow the footpath and travel east to discover the water source which fed the former New Mill and Tucking (woollen) Mill and the ford at Stoopers Mill.

-"As in other areas of Pembrokeshire, wherever you look, there is more history to be discovered," attests Peter Trier.
+"As in other areas of Pembrokeshire, wherever you look, there is more history to be discovered," attests Mr. Trier.

 If you’d like to come and enjoy a cultural holiday on the Pembrokeshire Coast, why not book one of our luxury rooms or a stay in our private, self-catering Garden Cottage here at Warpool Court Hotel.
 Simply book online, send us an email, or give us a call on 01437 720300.